noisebridge/deprecated-bureaucracy/rules/house-rules.md

 Any person at Noisebridge is empowered to instruct another to leave at any time.
 Such an instruction should only be given if the recipient's behavior is or has been unacceptable.
 The recipient should immediately gather their belongings and depart.
 Within 24 hours, the asker should email the Noisebridge discussion list explaining the situation and these events.

-Nobody is ever required to ask another to leave.
-Nobody should ever confront a someone else who they think poses a physical danger to their safety.
-If someone's behavior presents threatens the safety of others at Noisebridge, the only appropriate remedy is to contact the police.
+Nobody is ever required to ask another to leave and nobody should ever confront a someone else who they think poses a physical danger to their safety.

 Someone who has been instructed to leave in this way should not return for 24 hours.
 Failure to depart when instructed in this way is a serious offense.